sal-pal/Cracking-The-Coding-Interview/Data-Structures/binary-tree/binary-tree.md

 6. Define what is a traversal algorithm.
 7. True or false: binary trees are randomly accessible.
 8. List the three types of traversal algorithms.
-9. The root node is checked in which order while doing an in-order traversal?
-10. Why would it be useful to use in-order traversal?